 22.3 Interpreting Credible Intervals

+A Bayesian CrI is simply the central probability interval of a posterior probability distribution.
+You have encountered intervals in Chapter 19.
+By default, brms prints the 95% CrIs: these are the 95% central probability intervals of the posterior probability of each coefficient.
 The 95% CrI of the b_Intercept is between 1002 and 1019.
-This means that there is a 95% probability, or (equivalently) that we can be 95% confident, that the Intercept, i.e. \(\mu\), is within that range.
-For sigma, i.e. \(\sigma\), the 95% CrI is between 311.7 and 324.2.
-So, again, there is a 95% probability that the sigma value is between those values.
+This means that there is a 95% probability, or (equivalently) that we can be 95% confident, that the Intercept, i.e. \(\mu\), is within that range, given the model and data.
+For sigma, i.e. \(\sigma\), the 95% CrI is between 312 and 324.
+So, again, there is a 95% probability that the sigma value is between those values, given the model and data.
 So, to summarise, a 95% CrI tells us that we can be 95% confident, or in other words that there is a 95% probability, that the value of the coefficient is between the values of the CrI.

-There is nothing special about 95% CrI and in fact it is recommended to calculate and report a few.
+There is nothing special about 95% CrI and in fact it is recommended to calculate and report a few of them.
 Personally, I use 90, 80, 70 and 60% CrIs.
-You can get any CrI with the summary() and the posterior_summary() functions, but you will also learn an alternative way in Chapter 24.
+You can get any CrI with the summary() and the posterior_summary() functions, but you will also learn an alternative and more succinct way in Chapter 24.
 Here is how to get an 80% CrI with summary().

 Family: gaussian